 The introduction of the Wells Organisation to Australia revolutionised fundraising in this country, particularly in relation to churches.
 It broke the ‘two bob-in-the-plate” mentality of donors and Wells became very successful.
 In 1956 there were about 25-30 employees in Melbourne and a similar number in Sydney.

 The fundraising industry started to expand beyond the church field and, for example, raised funds for the Sovereign Hill in Central Victoria, and the Pharmaceutical College in Parkville Melbourne.

 In its early days, fundraising was a demanding occupation.
 Employees were on the road most of the year, keeping them away from the distraction of home life and on the job 24 hours a day.
 Despite good remuneration, employees began leaving in the 1960s, some with the intention of establishing their own fundraising consultancies.
 Others joined non-profit organisations.

-The Institute is Established
+The Institute is Established in 1972

 Victoria was chartered in September 1972 with about 30 members.
 NSW was chartered about three months later following on from a group of fundraisers meeting in Wagga Wagga, NSW.
 That was followed by Queensland, South Australia, Western Australia, New Zealand, ACT and Tasmania.
 In 1989-90 the Fundraising Institute of New Zealand was established, splitting off from TAIF.

 TAIF became incorporated in 1988 under the Associations Incorporation Act 1981 and the name of the Institute was changed from TAIF to the Fundraising Institute Australia Inc. at the Annual General Meeting of the Institute in October 1992.
 In June 1999, The Institute adopted a new constitution and became a Company Limited by Guarantee.
 Its Registered Office is in Chatswood, NSW.
 You can view the constitution here: FIA Constitution.